Title IX: Steps from a draft to legislative act to public law

-Title IX was formally introduced in Congress by Senator Birch Bayh of Indiana in 1971 who then was its chief Senate sponsor for congressional debate.
-At the time, Bayh was working on numerous constitutional issues related to women's employment and sex discrimination—including but not limited to the revised draft of the Equal Rights Amendment.
+Title IX was formally introduced in Congress by Senator Birch Bayh of Indiana in 1971, who then was its chief Senate sponsor for congressional debate.
+At the time, Bayh was working on numerous constitutional issues related to women's employment and sex discrimination—including, but not limited to, the revised draft of the Equal Rights Amendment.
 The ERA attempted to build "a powerful constitutional base from which to move forward in abolishing discriminatory differential treatment based on sex".
-As he was having partisan difficulty in later getting the ERA Amendment out of committee, the Higher Education Act of 1965 was on the Senate Floor for re-authorization; and on February 28, 1972, Bayh re-introduced a provision found in the original/revised ERA bill as an amendment which would become Title IX.
+As Bayh was having partisan difficulty in later getting the ERA Amendment out of committee, the Higher Education Act of 1965 was on the Senate Floor for re-authorization; and on February 28, 1972, Bayh re-introduced a provision found in the original/revised ERA bill as an amendment which would become Title IX.
 In his remarks on the Senate Floor, Bayh stated, "we are all familiar with the stereotype [that] women [are] pretty things who go to college to find a husband, [and who] go on to graduate school because they want a more interesting husband, and finally marry, have children, and never work again.
 The desire of many schools not to waste a 'man's place' on a woman stems from such stereotyped notions.
 But the facts contradict these myths about the 'weaker sex' and it is time to change our operating assumptions."
 He continued: "While the impact of this amendment would be far-reaching, it is not a panacea.
 It is, however, an important first step in the effort to provide for the women of America something that is rightfully theirs—an equal chance to attend the schools of their choice, to develop the skills they want, and to apply those skills with the knowledge that they will have a fair chance to secure the jobs of their choice with equal pay for equal work".
 Title IX became public law on June 23, 1972.
 When U.S. President Nixon signed the bill, he spoke mostly about desegregation busing, and did not mention the expansion of educational access for women he had enacted.

 Implementation

 Each institution or organization that receives federal funding must designate at least one employee as Title IX coordinator.
 Their duty is to oversee that Title IX is not being violated and to answer all questions pertaining to Title IX.
 Everyone must have access to the Title IX coordinator's name, address, and telephone number.
-In order to ensure compliance with Title IX, programs of both male and females must display no discrimination.
-This applies to athletics participation numbers, scholarships, program budgets, expenditures, and coaching salaries by gender.
+To ensure compliance with Title IX, programs of both males and females must display no discrimination.
+This applies to opportunities for athletic participation (in proportion to enrollment numbers), scholarships, and how athletes are treated (e.g., equitable locker room facilities, etc.).